BranchMetrics/branch-roku-sdk/README.md

 m.branchSdkObj = CreateBranchSdkForSceneGraphApp()
 ```

-You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L27).
+You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L23).

 4. Now do first API call which is InitSession like following:

 ```
-m.branchSdkObj.initSession("", "OnInitSessionCallbackFunc")
+m.branchSdkObj.initSession(m.global.launchArgs, "OnInitSessionCallbackFunc")
 ```

-You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L137).
-An example of the callback function can be found [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L200-L218)
+You can see an example of this code [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L125).
+An example of the callback function can be found [here](https://github.com/BranchMetrics/branch-roku-sdk/blob/master/components/MainScene.brs#L188-L202)

 That's it!
 Now Roku session count tracking should function, and you'll start to see Roku installs and opens tracked on the Branch Dashboard!